Are beer and marijuana related?

 Beer and marijuana have more in common than you would think.
 Surprisingly, beer hops are in the same family of flowering plants as marijuana.

-These trivia questions were featured in our monthly newsletter, Micro Brew News featuring Brau Brothers Brewing Co. located Marshall, Minnesota.
+Craft Beer Trivia found in our Micro Brew News featuring Brau Brothers Brewing Co. located Marshall, Minnesota.